-The client program outputs the powers of unity one by one, together with a verification that they are indeed such powers.
+For an input number, the client program outputs the powers of unity up to that number, one by one, together with a verification that they are indeed such powers.
 To verify this, raising to a power is implemented by multiplication.